 Crocus corms need to be refrigerated for 15 weeks.
 After chilling, place each corm in its own water-filled crocus forcing jar or vase at around 60°; flowers will emerge in about two weeks.
 Choose Crocus vernus in shades of purple, lavender, yellow, or white.

 Hyacinth bulbs need to be refrigerated for 12 weeks.
 Then place each bulb in a water-filled hyacinth forcing jar or vase at around 70°; flowers follow in two or three weeks.
 Try fragrant Dutch hyacinths in shades of blue, purple, pink, or white.

-FREESIAS AND TAZETTA NARCISSUS (PAPER WHITES) technically do not need chilling, but they do need cool night temperatures and plenty of time to root before they flower.
-They're powerfully fragrant.
+Forcing these bulbs technically doesn’t require cold stratification, but they do need cool night temperatures and plenty of time to root before they’ll flower.
+They’re powerfully fragrant.